-Another alternative to be considered is to add plastic containers #3 through #7 to the list of mandatory recyclables.
-As shown in Table 2-4, the categories of Other Plastic Containers (which include #3 thru #7) and Film Plastic (which includes plastic bags) represented 2.5% and 4.4%, respectively, of the MSW stream delivered for disposal.
-On an as-generated basis, the Other Plastic Containers and Film Plastic represent about 2.0% and 3.5%, respectively.
-It is assumed that local markets would exist for these plastics and that a 75% maximum expected material recovery rate for the Other Plastic Containers and a 50% maximum expected recovery rate on the Film Plastic.
+Another alternative to be considered is to add film plastic to the list of mandatory recyclables.
+As shown in Table 2-4, the categoriey of Film Plastic (which includes plastic bags) represented 4.4% of the MSW stream delivered for disposal.
+On an as-generated basis, Film Plastic represents about 3.5%.
+It is assumed that local markets would exist for the film plastics with a 50% maximum expected recovery rate.
 The lower maximum recovery rate for the Film Plastic is due to the fact that this category includes the plastic garbage bags which are used to collect and store solid waste.
-If mandatory recycling were to result in these maximum recovery rates, an additional 7,850 tons of material recovered from the MSW stream and would increase in the maximum recyclable recovery rate by 2.4 percentage points.
+If mandatory recycling were to result in this maximum recovery rate, an additional 4,200 tons of material recovered from the MSW stream and would increase in the maximum recyclable recovery rate by 1.3 percentage points.